PřF:Bi9325 Human Molecular Genetics - Course Information

 - Assessment methods

 - Written test.
-Student selects one or more possibility from 4 answers.
-To pass the exam, 60% of the points is required.
+Student selects one or more possibility from the answers.

 - Language of instruction